CodingIsaac/cybersecurity_fundamentals/impactofCyberThreats.md

 Beyond the immediate financial consequences, organizations may face legal penalties, fines, and severe difficulties in regaining public trust.</p>

 <li><b>Loss of Competitive Advantage</b></li>
-Cyber incidents can expose sensitive business strategies, market insights, or customer data, putting organizations at a strategic disadvantage.
-Competitors may exploit these vulnerabilities, further eroding the affected organization's market position and profitability.
+<p>Cyber incidents can expose sensitive business strategies, intellectual property, business plans, market insights, or customer data, putting organizations at a strategic disadvantage.
+And the market is filled with ruthless competitors who may exploit these vulnerabilities, further eroding the affected organization's market position and profitability.</p>

+<li><b>Compliance Penalties</b></li>
+In addition to the financial losses already incured by the organization, failure to adhere to cybersecurity regulations will eventually result in substantial fines and legal consequences.
+Regulatory bodies impose strict guidelines to ensure data protection and operational integrity, and non-compliance will make organizations incure harsh fines and penalties.

 </ol>

 <h2>Conclusion</h2>
 <p>Cyber threats, risks, and vulnerabilities present severe challenges to financial stability, operational continuity, and reputational strength.
-Organizations must proactively implement robust cybersecurity measures and comply with industry best practices to mitigate these risks.
-By equipping security teams to handle events like ransomware attacks, organizations can significantly reduce the potential for devastating consequences.</p>
+Organizations must act proactively and implement security measures that ensures all necessary data be it PII or SPII are protected and the organization comply with industry best practices to mitigate these risks.
+By equipping security teams to handle events like ransomware attacks, phishing attack, organizations can significantly reduce the potential for devastating consequences.</p>

 </li>
 </ol>